 Vizslas are light yet muscular.
 Their athletic frame allows for incredible speed.
 Their necks are strong, smooth, and well-arched.
 Their necks transition nicely into broad shoulders, which move into a firm backline that arches slightly over the loin.

-Tails are docked one-third off as per breed standard.
+Tails are commonly docked one-third off as per breed standard preferences (but not mandatory).
 Their legs are well-muscled and powerful, letting them run with ease.
 The forelegs are straight, and the hindlegs are balanced.
 These end in feet that are round and compact– like a cat’s, with brown colored nails.
 This gives way for the gait, which is “light footed, graceful and smooth”.

 Coat and Colors

 Vizslas have short, dense, smooth coats.
 It’s important to AKC standard that the coat not be long.
 There is also no undercoat, meaning they do not shed as intensely as breeds who have one.
 However, Vizslas still shed moderately, which can make life difficult for allergy sufferers.
 While they aren’t considered hypoallergenic, grooming them is an easy task.
 We’ll expound more on their grooming in a later section.

 The beautiful coat of the Vizsla comes in varying shades of golden rust and sandy gold.
 Often, you will see lighter shades of their coloration around the neck and shoulders, giving them a sort of “saddle” marking.
 AKC standard allows some white on the forechest and toes, though it should be as little as possible.
 White elsewhere counts as a disqualification.